sailfishos-patches/patchmanager/doc/example_patch.json.md

 This is automatically generated and added to your patch distribution if you choose to upload your patch to the Web Catalog.
 So do NOT include one with your patch if you do that.

-If you distribute your patch some other way, e.g. as an RPM package, you will have to provide a valid `patch.json` file.
+If you distribute your patch some other way, e.g. as an RPM package, you must provide a valid `patch.json` file.

     {
         "author": "Jim Example",